Here's How to Grow Your Very Own Onions This Spring

 "Hearst Magazines and Yahoo may earn commission or revenue on some items through these links."

-From caramelized onion dip to French onion chicken casserole to slices of fresh onions on our burgers, we love these crispy, crunchy, silky vegetables in every way you can prepare them!
-Besides picking them up at the grocery store and farmer’s market, you can grow them in your own vegetable garden.
+From caramelized onion dip and French onion chicken casserole to slices of fresh onions on our burgers, we love these crispy, crunchy, silky vegetables in every way you can prepare them!
+There's just so many onion recipes to enjoy.
+And while you're probably familiar with picking them up at the grocery store or farmer’s market, there's an even more efficient and rewarding way to get your onions: growing them in your own vegetable garden!
 “There are several kinds of onions you can grow,” says Pam Farley, garden blogger at Brownthumbmama.com and author of The First Time Gardener: Container Food Gardening.
 “They fall into two main types: Scallions, also called green onions, and bulbing onions, which form the round bulb you eat.
 It’s really your preference.”

 Just like growing tomatoes, onions are planted in early spring when the frost has passed.
 However, if you plan to grow bulbing onions, you need to make sure you buy the correct type of onion for your region.
 There are short-day, long-day and intermediate (also called day-neutral) types.
 Short-day onions, like Southern Belle and Cipollini are typically grown in the South, while long-day onions, like Yellow Sweet Spanish and Walla Walla, along with intermediate types, like Red Amposta, are grown in the North and middle of the country.
 If you grow the wrong kind, your bulbs will not develop, says Farley.
 If you’re not sure what type to choose, check with your local university coop extension service (find yours here) for guidance.